mblarsen/elm-fire-grocery/README.md

+# DEPRECATED: This is no longer maintained and will not be updated from 0.18

 # Simple Grocery List in Elm and Firebase

 This is a tiny project with the sole purpose of learning Elm.